JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 ---
 layout: post
 title: "NuGet, Security, and Central Package Management"
-teaser: "Since a while I took over two more roles in the company.
-Besides being a software engineer, I'm also responsible sharing knowledge, keeping awareness, and supporting projects regards quality assurance and application security.
-The later is the topic why I'm writing this lines about how central package management solves a security problem with transitive NuGet packages."
+teaser: "For a while, I took over two more roles in the company.
+Besides being a software engineer, I'm also responsible for sharing knowledge, keeping awareness, and supporting our projects regarding quality assurance and application security.
+The latter is the topic why I'm writing these lines about how central package management solves a security problem with transitive NuGet packages."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png